AromaKitsune/Windows-XAML-Styles/README.md

 * Mica effect extended to the Command Bar
 * Dynamic image container height for the Details Pane
 * Removed the tab's Close button (to close the tab, middle-click it or press Ctrl+W)
-* Context Menu: Removed the Share options
+* Context Menu: Removed the Share options & "Show more options"

 ## Notification Center